IMOS - Glossary

 Black-Scholes: A model typically used to price European options.

 Boat: A synonym for an inland tug.
-In the Veson IMOS Platform, boats are represented as vessels with Type Code Boat.
+In IMOS, boats are represented as vessels with Type Code Boat.

 Broker: A business entity working between an owner and a charterer to arrange for a vessel to charter and/or cargo to ship.